 Jennifer is directly influencing and fostering the next generation of philanthropists and community leaders through the development of three unique philanthropic educational programs.
 GO: Give Back, OPTIONS and Perspectives are recognized as premier models for engaging people of all ages in thoughtful community leadership and philanthropy.

-Jennifer is a sought after speaker and is a regular guest on Inside Indiana Business and has been a featured speaker at The White House, the Clinton Global Initiative, MCON14, National Association of Commissions for Women Conference, and many local and regional conferences and meetings.
+Jennifer is a sought-after speaker and is a regular guest on Inside Indiana Business; she has been a featured speaker at Give an Hour's Global Mental Health Forum, The White House, the Clinton Global Initiative, MCON, National Association of Commissions for Women Conference, and many local and regional conferences and meetings.

-Jennifer's community knowledge and efforts to increase economic self-sufficiency opportunities for women and girls led to her participation as a founding board member and immediate past chair of Grameen America Indianapolis Advisory Board and member of Grameen America National Advisory Board.
+Jennifer's community knowledge and efforts to increase economic self-sufficiency opportunities for women and girls led to her participation as a founding board member and former chair of Grameen America Indianapolis Advisory Board and she was a member of Grameen America National Advisory Board.

-Jennifer is active in many volunteer activities, including: IWIT LPGA Tournament, Co-Chair 2017; P&G Gymnastics Championships, Local Organizing Committee, 2015; NCAA Women’s Final Four Local Organizing Committee 2011; DePauw University, Board of Visitors 2012-2015; Children’s Museum Guild, past Treasurer & Board of Directors; Super Bowl XLVI, Indy's Super Cure Committee & NFL Team Liaison; United Way of Central Indiana, Executive Women's Leadership Series Moderator, 2011-2012.
+Jennifer is active in many volunteer activities, currently serving as IWIT LPGA Tournament, Local Organizing Committee Chair 2018-2019, Co-Chair 2017.
+Her past engagement includes: DePauw University, Board of Visitors; P&G Gymnastics Championships, Local Organizing Committee; multiple NCAA Women’s Final Four Local Organizing Committees; Children’s Museum Guild Member, Treasurer & Board of Directors; Super Bowl XLVI, Indy's Super Cure Committee & NFL Team Liaison; United Way of Central Indiana, Executive Women's Leadership Series Moderator.

 Jennifer received a degree in Communication from DePauw University.
 She is married to Christopher Baker and has two children, Catherine and Charlie.

 GO Education Consultant